TheDutchMC/kermitbot/README.md

         ports:
         - '8080:8080'
 ```
+The API will be available at `/api/v1/`, the GUI at `/static/index.html`

 ### Supported tags
 Every git tag is associated with the same Docker tag.
 E.g git tag `0.1.0` will have Docker tag `0.1.0`.
 Besides this, `latest` is also supported